backstreetbrogrammer/35_ParallelStreams/README.md

     }
 ```

-Therefore, we need to be very careful about which operations can be run in parallel.
+Therefore, we need to be cautious about which operations can be run in parallel.

 Besides, the default **common** thread pool, it's also possible to run a parallel stream in a **custom** thread pool.